vfred44/PestSpace/README.md

 - Create the Conda environment using environment.yml and activate it.
 - Configure the experiment by editing conf/config.yaml, including selecting the model, dataset, and training parameters.
 - Configure model specific parameters in conf/model/model.yaml.
-- In train.py, import the desired dataset loader depending on the experiment (e.g., from data.data import get_data_loaders or from data.       multidata import get_data_loaders).
+- In train.py import the desired dataset loader depending on the experiment (e.g., from data.data import get_data_loaders or from data.multidata import get_data_loaders).
+- In train.py insert your Weights & Biases private API key: wandb.login(key="YOUR_KEY")
 - Run training from the project root using python train.py.